TimidRobot/solo-agent/README.md

 ### Explanation

 When you `ssh devhost` with the configuration above, the following will happen:
-1. `solo-agent` will see if there is already a valid socket symlinked from `~/.ssh/solo-sock/github_ro`
+1. The Match directive in the include will execute `solo-agent`.
+It will determine if there is already a valid socket symlinked from `~/.ssh/solo-sock/github_ro`:

    - If there is, it will ensure the specified key is loaded into that agent
    - If not, it will start a new agent, create the symlink, and ensure the